MLB's 10 Best Under-the-Radar Offseason Signings

 At one time, Corey Hart was an All-Star.

-The 10-year veteran sat out the 2013 season but was coming off three-consecutive 25-plus home run seasons with the Milwaukee Brewers.
+The 10-year veteran sat out the 2013 season but was coming off three consecutive 25-plus home run seasons with the Milwaukee Brewers.
 Hart can play both first base and the outfield.
-He can even split time as the designated hitter, if needed.

 The Mariners may have struck gold if Hart comes back healthy, especially with the addition of Robinson Cano to their lineup this season as well.